mongodb-developer/getting-started-search-java/README.md

 ## First Search Example

+This First Search Example code was written for the article ["Using Atlas Search From Java"](https://www.mongodb.com/developer/products/atlas/atlas-search-java/).

+This example uses the `run` target and searches the `default` index.

 In order to run the `FirstSearchExample`, follow these steps:

   * Add the [sample collections](https://www.mongodb.com/docs/atlas/sample-data/) to your Atlas cluster